mudabek/Machine-Learning/optimization_in_ml/README.md

-## Practical homeworks for MADE course on Optimization Methods in Machine Learning
+# Optimization Methods in Machine Learning